minprog/uva-prog-wis/10 Week 1/20 Problem Set 1/10 Problem Set 1.md

 statement at the beginning of your file.
 This will allow you to use the function `log` in your code, e.g. `log(2)` will return the logarithm base e of the number 2.

-### Problem b
+## Problem b

-> Write a program that computes the sum of the logarithms of all the primes from 2 to some number *n*, and print out the sum of the logs of the primes, the number *n*, and the ratio of these two quantities.
-Test this for different values of *n*.
+Write a program that computes the sum of the logarithms of all the primes from 2 to some number $$n$$, and print out the sum of the logs of the primes, the number $$n$$, and the ratio of these two quantities.
+Test this for different values of $$n$$.

 You should be able to make only some small changes to your solution to Problem 1 to solve this problem as well.

-### Hints
+## Hints

 While you should see the ratio of the sum of the logs of the primes to the value *n* slowly get closer to 1, it does not approach this limit monotonically.

-## Hand-In Procedure

-### 1. Save

-Save your solution to Problem A as `ps1a.py` and your solution to Problem B as `ps1b.py`.
-Do not ignore this step or save your file(s) with different names.

-### 2. Time and Collaboration Info

-At the start of each file, in a comment, write down the number of hours (roughly) you spent on the problems in that part, and the names of the people you collaborated with.
-For example:

-    # Problem Set 1
-    # Name: Jane Lee
-    # Collaborators: John Doe
-    # Time: 2:30

-### 3. Upload to Blackboard

-Go to [blackboard.ic.uva.nl](http://blackboard.ic.uva.nl/) and upload your assignment at *pset1*.
-It will probably not be graded, but more on this as we go.

-<small>Problem set is based on the [MIT 6.00 course](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/assignments/) and [available](http://ocw.mit.edu/terms/) under the Creative Commons BY-NC-SA 3.0 license.</small>